rvohealth/psychic-guides/docs/intro.md

 - model attribute types that are derived from the database, so when you write a migration that, for example, adds an enum, the one place that you define the change is in the migration, and it automatically cascades everywhere the enum is referenced or set
 - OpenAPI definitions that are fleshed out automatically from the routes file and model serializers
 - `HasOne`, `HasMany`, and `BelongsTo` association decorators that encapsulate all the complexity of an association into a single declaration that, once defined, becomes an abstraction in a well defined domain
-- powerful decorators like `@SoftDelete` and `@Sortable` that automatically and universally handle common use cases which would otherwise introduce complexity into your application
+- powerful decorators like `@SoftDelete`, `@Sortable`, and `@ReplicaSafe` that automatically and universally handle common use cases which would otherwise introduce complexity into your application
 - cli code generators that set up models, serializers, and controllers using best practice conventions, such as controllers inheriting from an authenticated ancestor right from the start
 - advanced association patterns such as has-many-through, single table inheritance (STI), and polymorphism